 Please refer to the Admissions section of this website for information about entry requirements.

-A maximum of approx. 30 students will be accepted into the GIGA Program each year.
+Approx. 50 students will be accepted into the GIGA Program each year.

 Visa requirements may differ depending on the conditions of individual applicants.
 Please refer to the following websites for further information: